Henry-Hiles/nexus/README.md

 ## Community

-Come chat in the [Federated Nexus Community](https://matrix.to/#/#space:federated.nexus) for questions or help with developing or using Nexus Client.
+Join the [Nexus Client Matrix Room](https://matrix.to/#/#nexus:federated.nexus) for questions or help with developing or using Nexus Client.